emertechie/json-tree-wrap/README.md

 #### `remove()`

 Removes this item from it's parent.

 Will call `TreeObserver.onRemove` if an observer was configured in the `TreeWrapper` constructor.

 #### `removeChild(index)`

 Removes the child item at the given `index`.

 Will call `TreeObserver.onRemove` if an observer was configured in the `TreeWrapper` constructor.

 #### `moveChild(removeIndex, insertIndex)`

-This form moves a child item from `removeIndex` to `insertIndex`.
+This form moves a child item under this instance from `removeIndex` to `insertIndex`.

 Will call `TreeObserver.onMove` if an observer was configured in the `TreeWrapper` constructor.

 #### `moveChild(removeIndex, newParent, newParentInsertIndex)`

-This form moves a child item from `removeIndex` under this instance and inserts it at `newParentInsertIndex` under the `newParent` `TreeItemWrapper` instance.
+This form moves a child item from `removeIndex` under this instance and inserts it at `newParentInsertIndex` under the `newParent` instance.

+Will call `TreeObserver.onMove` if an observer was configured in the `TreeWrapper` constructor.

 Example:
 ```js